 Ben’s research interests span public law and Roman law, as well as connected aspects of legal philosophy and legal history.
 Ben is also interested in methods of legal education and, in particular, in mooting.
 He offers new Trinity law students a crash-course in reading, writing and thinking like a lawyer and he takes an active role in several mooting competitions: contests that simulate an appeal hearing, in which participants analyse a problem, research the relevant law, prepare brief written submissions, and present oral argument.

-All applicants for law are required to take a written assessment at interview, if interviewed.
+All applicants for law are required to take a written assessment (pre-registration required).

-Please note that your performance in the written assessment at interview will not be considered in isolation, but will be taken into account alongside the other elements of your application.
+Please note that your performance in the written assessment will not be considered in isolation, but will be taken into account alongside the other elements of your application.